ntxnick/Discord-Stock-Bot/README.md

 ## Commands for the bot
 ### Once the bot is in your discord channel you can now send commands to it!
-### you can type "!invite" in a channel and it will send you a link so you can add it to other discord servers
+### send "!invite" in a channel and it will send you a link so you can add it to other discord servers
-### "!help" will send you a list of the commands available
+### send "!help" will send you a list of the commands available
 ### for stock information you can type "!Stonks" followed by a ticker for yesterdays high/low/close price of a stock.
 EX - "!Stonks aapl"